The Role of Mental Health in Schools

 Phone: (807) 274-2931 ext.
 1234 Fax: (807) 274-8792

-TNCDSB has three child & youth workers (CYW) to provide social, emotional and behavioural support to children and youth at schools
+TNCDSB has two child & youth workers (CYW) to provide social, emotional and behavioral support to children and youth at schools.

 Shawna Sveinson - CYW, St. Joseph's School